An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

 \subsubsection{Cluster expansion}

-The method of cluster expansion was first developed for lattice systems in the 1980s (see e.g. \cite{Malyshev_1980}) and then extended to the continuous case (see e.g. \cite{malyshev_minlos_1991,nehring_poghosyan_zessin_2012}).
+The method of cluster expansion was first developed for lattice systems in the 1980s (see e.g. \cite{Malyshev_1980}) and later extended to the continuous case.
+Indeed, different approaches exist to show convergence of the cluster terms (see e.g. \cite{malyshev_minlos_1991,poghosyan_ueltschi_2009,nehring_poghosyan_zessin_2012}).

-The idea (from Ruelle, see \cite{ruelle_livre_1969}) relies on a series expansion of the correlation functions.
-More precisely, the criterion shows that the correlation functions of a Gibbs point process can be expressed as an absolutely converging series of cluster terms, and uniqueness is then proved by considering a set of integral equations -- the so-called \emph{Kirkwood-Salsburg equations} -- satisfied by the correlation functions, which can be reformulated as a fixed-point problem in an appropriately chosen Banach space, having therefore have a unique solution.
+For continuous point processes, the technique (from D. Ruelle, \cite{ruelle_livre_1969}) relies on a \emph{series expansion of the correlation functions}.
+More precisely, it consists in showing that the correlation functions of a Gibbs point process can be expressed as an absolutely converging series of cluster terms, and uniqueness is then proved by considering a set of integral equations -- the so-called \emph{Kirkwood--Salsburg equations} -- satisfied by the correlation functions, which can be reformulated as a fixed-point problem in an appropriately chosen Banach space, having therefore have a unique solution.

-In \cite{jansen_2019}, S. Jansen presents a cluster expansion criterion for non-negative interactions.
-However, as the most general form of this criterion yields an implicit uniqueness region, in order to compare it to those obtained through the other methods, we present here a weaker statement, that allows however to obtain an explicit region.
+In \cite{jansen_2019}, S. Jansen presents a cluster expansion criterion for Gibbs point processes with a repulsive interaction $\phi$, \blu{with a condition similar to that presented by W.~G. Faris in \cite{Faris_2008} as a sufficient condition for the convergence of cluster expansion.} However -- as the most general form of this criterion yields an implicit uniqueness region -- in order to compare it with the domains obtained through the other methods, we only recall a specific uniqueness case that has an explicit region.

-\begin{theorem}[\cite{jansen_2019}] Suppose there exist a non-negative measurable function $a$ and some $t>0$ such that, for a.e. $x_0\in\R^\Dim$,
+\begin{theorem}[\cite{jansen_2019}] Suppose there exist a non-negative measurable function $\mathsfbf{a}$ and some $t>0$ such that, for a.e. $x_0\in\R^\Dim$,